I feel like I'm clinging to a cloud

 Then, in 2001, reports came of a street person in Vancouver, British Columbia, who strongly resembled Mistie Murray.
 None of her parents went to Vancouver, but they examined a photograph obtained by police and determined that this was not their daughter.

 In 2002, the Murrays launched a suit against the investigating police for malicious prosecution and failure to disclose evidence.
-It remains before the court.
+Steven Murray died in 2018.

 A reward of up to $25,000.00 has been posted for "information leading to the arrest and conviction of person or persons responsible for her disappearance and/or death."
 Anyone with information "is asked to contact the Ontario Provincial Police at 1-888-310-1122 or Huron Detachment at (519) 524-8314, your local police service, Crimestoppers or Child Find at 1-800-387-7962" (OPP Site).